 The challenges that all of society faces post-pandemic are broad-ranging and deep.
 It is likely that Covid-19 simply accelerated some of these underlying concerns in terms of how businesses grow and how we, as individuals and societies are impacted by recent trends.

-Supporting local retailers vs Amazon and aggregators such as Uber Eats who charge local businesses a large commission which impacts margins are meaningful actions which many of us could do on an almost daily basis.
+Supporting local retailers vs Amazon and aggregators such as Uber Eats who charge local businesses a large commission that impacts margins are meaningful actions that many of us could do on an almost daily basis.
 Going to businesses (dining in – where appropriate) or picking up directly, can make a huge difference to that business’ bottom-line, especially during these very challenging times.
 It is a small gesture but very meaningful to be certain as owners struggle to keep their businesses solvent and with additional costs due to this pandemic.

-In an effort to inspire some additional local commerce this summer (and hopefully beyond), we have compiled a list of the local B Corp businesses in Western Canada and have polled our staff for a few of their favourite local companies (there are some clear trends here!).
+In an effort to inspire some additional local commerce this summer (and hopefully beyond), we have compiled a list of the local B Corp businesses in Western Canada and have polled our staff for a few of their favorite local companies (there are some clear trends here!).
 Given our four locations, we have suggestions for small and medium-sized local businesses in each of Calgary, Edmonton, Regina, and the Okanagan.
-We are confident that your decision to support local will be greatly appreciated.
+We are confident that your decision to buy local will be greatly appreciated.

 Calgary Certified B Corporations

 Trico Homes – Trico Homes was founded on a commitment to being a different kind of home building company.
 One that is conscious about creating the best places to live.
 One that believes businesses have a responsibility to be caring corporate citizens with the power to bring positive change to their communities.